ADJr01/GLX/README.md

 # 🌐 GLX - A Modern OpenGL Context Handler for C++

 GLX is a lightweight wrapper around **GLFW** and **GLEW** that simplifies the process of creating and managing an OpenGL context.
 Built with modern C++ practices, it allows for quick bootstrapping of graphics applications with minimal boilerplate.
+#### 🎯 GLX Follows Modern RAII-based Resource Management techniques
 ---

 ## 📦 Features

-* Simple and consistent API for OpenGL context setup.
+* Simple and consistent Cross-Platform API for OpenGL context setup.
 * Easy-to-use event hooks (`onTick`, `addPostLaunchProcedure`).
 * Configurable window dimensions, title, focus, and OpenGL versions.
 * Smart encapsulation of GLFW and GLEW logic.